23 Ways To Counter Writer’s Block

 8. Do you play soccer?
 Great, let’s go bungee jumping!

-Take a break from blogging in your industry and write something completely different.
+Take a break from blogging in your industry and write about something completely different.
 Keeping up with the latest developments in your industry can quickly wear you down.
-For a break, blog about something completely different.
+So, take a break and blog about a different topic.

 9. Answer questions